 ProtonVPN is well known for its excellent free VPN service, and it tops our list of most recommended no-fee providers.
 However, it also offers a bunch of different paid plans (explore them all in our ProtonVPN review), which can be configured at different prices and lengths of time, making for a dizzying choice.

 If you want to go as cheap as possible, it's worth considering the Basic plan.
-At just $5 paid monthly ($4/mo paid annually), you'll get decent speeds, two simultaneous connections, torrent support and zero logging as standard.
+At just $5 paid monthly ($4/mo paid annually, $3.29/mo paid biennially), you'll get decent speeds, two simultaneous connections, torrent support and zero logging as standard.
 However, the biggest thing you're sacrificing is streaming support.

-If you want to watch overseas Netflix, iPlayer, Hulu, Disney+ or just about anything else, you'll have to pay $10 a month – which drops to $8/mo paid annually.
-You'll also get access to Tor over VPN and ProtonVPN's Secure Core servers.
+If you want to watch overseas Netflix, iPlayer, Hulu, Disney+ or just about anything else, you'll have to pay $10 a month for the Plus plan – which drops to $8/mo paid annually, and just $6.63/mo paid biennially.
+You'll also get access to Tor over VPN, 10 simultaneous connections, and ProtonVPN's rock-solid Secure Core servers.

-If you really want to push the boat out, you can spend $30 a month on a Visionary account, which gets you 10 simultaneous connections plus a premium ProtonMail plan – but the $10 plan is probably the most useful option.
-For those who don't mind missing out on streaming, though, there's a bargain to be had in the Basic plan.
+If you really want to push the boat out, you can spend $30 a month on a Visionary account, which gets you a premium ProtonMail plan – but the Plus plan is probably the most useful option.
+For those who don't mind missing out on streaming, though, there's a real bargain to be had in the $5 Basic plan.

 US-based IPVanish has been around since 2012, and in that time it's amassed a strong following and forged a reputation for privacy.
 However, if you're on the lookout for a cheap monthly VPN, it's also a great option.

-It's worth noting that the cheapest deal available from IPVanish is the one-year plan – just $3.75 a month – so if you want maximum savings you won't have signed three years of your life away.
+It's worth noting that the cheapest deal available from IPVanish is the 1-year plan – just $3.99 a month – and that's a decent combination of a not-too-long plan and a very good price.
 And, if that sounds like a better deal, it's also covered by a 30-day money back guarantee so you can make sure you like the service before you commit.

 But, while IPVanish is cheap, we wouldn't be recommending it if it wasn't any good to use.
 You'll get tons of servers worldwide, excellent AES-256 encryption and powerful apps for just about any device – plus, with unlimited connections, you really can get cover on every device in your household.